-Successful risk improvement initiatives which deliver sustainable business results all have one common fundamental element-leadership commitment.
-Companies which have been successful with integrating Total Quality Management (TQM) systems, LEAN manufacturing programs, Six Sigma quality process control systems, and other business improvement processes into the culture of the organization, had to begin by engaging leadership early in the process to obtain buy-in to the changes required to drive continuous improvement.
+Successful risk improvement initiatives which deliver sustainable business results all have one common fundamental element - Leadership Commitment.
+Companies which have been successful with integrating Total Quality Management (TQM) systems, LEAN Manufacturing programs, Six Sigma quality process control systems and other business improvement processes into the culture of the organization, had to begin by engaging leadership early in the process to obtaining buy in to the changes required to drive continuous improvement.

 Leadership demonstrates their commitment by removing the real (time and resources) and perceived (attitudes come from the top down) barriers that impede performance.
 An effective way to engage leadership is to establish "The What," which is a vision for the future state of safety within the organization.
 The vision statement establishes the safety values of the organization and serves and the framework for building a culture of "this is the way we operate."
-Figure 3 below is an example of a safety vision statement utilized by ABC Company.
+Refer to Exhibit 3 below for an example of a safety vision statement utilized by ABC Company.

 "The What" - Safety Vision "The How" - Safety Policy ABC Company Zero Harm Charter ABC Company Safety Policy At ABC Company we are committed to ABC is committed to providing and achieving Zero Harm.
-This means zero maintaining a safe and healthy work injuries and zero environmental damage: environment and to preventing injuries or • We commit and contribute. illness to our employees, customers, suppliers, • We value everyone equally. contractors and community-safety • We respect ourselves. everywhere, every day: • We think first of Zero Harm. • Continuously improve safety systems. • We continuously improve. • Monitor and measure performance. • We share. • Sustain regulatory compliant processes. • We respect the environment.
-Provide training programs.
-1 • Consultative and proactive approach to risk management. • Minimize waste, conserve resources, and protect the environment. • Apply best practices. • Recognize excellence in performance.
-Figure 3 The What Figure 4 The How
+This means zero maintaining a safe and healthy work injuries and zero environmental damage. environment and to preventing injuries or illness to our employees, customers, suppliers, • We commit and contribute. contractors and community-safety • We value everyone equally. everywhere.
+Every day. • We respect ourselves. • We think first of Zero Harm. • Continuously improve safety systems. • We continuously improve. • Monitor and measure performance. • We share. • Sustain regulatory compliant processes. • We respect the environment. • Provide training programs. • Consultative and proactive approach to risk management. • Minimize waste, conserve resources, and protect the environment. • Apply best practices.
+Recognize excellence in performance.
+Exhibit 3 "The What" Evhibit 1 "The How"